Luke0094/A-Better-Way-Through-Internet/README.md

 2.5) Same as before click the black/gray icon in your extension bar (make sure it is visible), click "Control panel" and go to "Utility", click "Import" and add the attachment below (tampermonkey-backup...).

-You can downloading it from here (remember to extract): [tampermonkey-backup-chrome-2023-11-03T22-34-03-996Z.zip](https://github.com/Luke0094/A-Better-Way-Through-Internet/files/13255146/tampermonkey-backup-chrome-2023-11-03T22-34-03-996Z.zip)
+You can downloading it from here (remember to extract): [tampermonkey-backup-chrome-2023-12-06T17-06-45-293Z.zip](https://github.com/Luke0094/A-Better-Way-Through-Internet/files/13589214/tampermonkey-backup-chrome-2023-12-06T17-06-45-293Z.zip)

 *This step will import various user scripts such a "Pop up blocker" and few irrelevant but useful script (if you are not interested you can leave only the "AdGuard Popup Blocker")*

 *What else is included:*

-*ADGaurd Extra - EmuParadise Download Workaround - KAADIVVVV - vvvvid.it Anti-Adblock Killer - YouTube Anti-AdBlock Bypass via YouTube Enhancer (disabled but you can turn it on from the list, if you do so you probably will need to puase AdGuard for youtube website) - Simple YouTube Age Restriction Bypass*
+*[Working] linkvertise and krnl bypasser - ADGaurd Extra - EmuParadise Download Workaround - KAADIVVVV - vvvvid.it Anti-Adblock Killer - YouTube Anti-AdBlock Bypass via YouTube Enhancer (disabled but you can turn it on from the list, if you do so you probably will need to puase AdGuard for youtube website) - Simple YouTube Age Restriction Bypass*

 > **3) Install Privacy Badger**